 - Click any alert to open the Alert Details page for more information

 - Click Manage Alerts to enable/disable, add or edit any alert.

 You can create your own alerts, either by duplicating and editing a predefined alert, or by creating a custom alert.
 Alerting is very powerful and can be complex, with multiple trigger conditions, reset conditions, and actions.

 To learn more about alerts, see:

 - Use alerts to monitor your environment with the Orion Platform (Orion Platform Administrator Guide)

 - Manage existing alerts (video)

-Did you know that when SAM alerts you about an application failure, you can use SolarWinds IPAM to quickly determine if a broken or missing DNS record is at fault?
-You can then use SAM to troubleshoot the service further.
+Did you know that when an alert indicates that an application failed, you can use SolarWinds IPAM to quickly determine if a broken or missing DNS record is at fault?